by Sergeant Juan D Barnes Sr

 by Karen A Boudrie

 The NOPD is asking for the public's assistance in identifying and locating two subjects wanted in connection with an armed robbery that occurred in the Second District.

-The NOPD is asking for the public's assistance in identifying a subject wanted in connection with an attempted armed robbery in the Eighth District.
+The NOPD is asking for the public's assistance in an investigation into the theft of a catalytic converter in the Second District.

 ...in your inbox.

 Click to subscribe